 Earlier, the facility for filling out an online application was not available at the Institute of Driving Training and Research (IDTR) track in Bhosari, where tests for four-wheeler licenses were held.
 However, since the commencement of the online appointment system, the number of applications for both learning and permanent licenses increased tremendously at Pune RTO, pushing the waiting period beyond four to five months.

 Hardships Faced by Applicants Due to a Long Waiting Period

-When the appointment date for a driving license gets scheduled for a long period, the learner’s license expires.
-This requires the applicants to re-appear for the learner’s license for him/her to be eligible for a permanent license.
-This results in the applicant going back and forth on the same procedure again and again.
+When the appointment date for a driving license gets scheduled for an extended period, the learner’s license expires.
+This requires the applicants to re-appear for the learner’s license to be eligible for a permanent license.
+This results in the applicant going back and forth on the same procedure again and again at Pune RTO.
 This was a major cause of concern for the applicants.
-Pune RTO started receiving various complaints from the citizens pursuant to which the number of appointments per day was increased by 30.
+Pune RTO started receiving various complaints from the citizens, under which the number of appointments per day was increased by 30.
 But it didn’t succeed in making much of a change

-In Feb 2019, taking into consideration the hardships being faced by the citizens Maharashtra government ordered the reinstatement of all the 37 suspended RTO officials with immediate effect.
+In Feb 2019, considering the hardships the citizens face, the Maharashtra government ordered the reinstatement of all 37 suspended Pune RTO officials immediately.
 After the suspended officers resumed duty, for the convenience of the applicants for availing a DL promptly, Pune RTO took an important step to increase the number of driving tests to be conducted per day at IDTR by 50 from 1st May 2019.
-Prior to May 1st, the number of driving tests that were conducted in a day in IDTR was 175, which has been raised to 225.
+Prior to May 1st, the number of driving tests conducted in a day in IDTR was 175, which has been raised to 225.